Thanks for joining me!

 Until, I began to realise that the more I held myself back the more resentful I felt, queue next job where I’d promise myself, I would step up!
 This process eventually wore me down, so I started to take a closer look at myself.
 Who was I trying to impress?
 Me?
 Or others?
 And most importantly what did I truly want?
 I felt lost, burnt out and needed to “find myself” again.

 It’s not a new concept to seek answers from within.
-I view it as a cyclic part of life where we sometimes need to return inwards for the “true” answers as we learn, forget and re-learn time and time again what we really need.
+I view it as a cyclic part of life where at certain times we need to return inwards for the “true” answers as we learn, forget and re-learn time and time again what we really need.

 Life is busy, expectations can be high and unless you are an enlightened monk, I think we are stretched and challenged away from and back to ourselves, our wants and our needs throughout this lifetime.